grafana/loki/docs/sources/logql/functions.md

 {{ .path }}
 ```

-You can take advantage of [pipeline](https://golang.org/pkg/text/template/#hdr-Pipelines) to chain multiple functions.
+You can take advantage of [pipeline](https://golang.org/pkg/text/template/#hdr-Pipelines) to join together multiple functions.
 In a chained pipeline, the result of each command is passed as the last argument of the following command.

 Example: